Low-Impact Exercises for Seniors Promote Great Health

 This exercise increases stability and strengthens the leg muscles.
 Here's how it works:

-This exercise helps keep hamstrings from tightening, which also affects the lower back.
+This among other stretching exercises helps keep hamstrings from tightening, which also affects the lower back.
 Here's how:

 Compared to a standard bicycle, a stationary recumbent bike reduces lower back stress.
 It's one of the best ways to improve cardiovascular health without aggravating balance issues.